DakotaNelson/sneaky-creeper/README.md

 Tests
 =====

 `source venv/bin/activate && nosetests` will run all the tests.
-As of right now, the interplay between tests and config files is a bit odd, so some tests will fail if you don't have valid credentials to some of the services used for channels.
-We're working on making tests a more useful part of the project.
+Note that this will leave random junk on some of the channels you have set up - you've been warned!
+Credentials for these tests should go in `sneakers/config/` - there's another readme there to help you out.